viralplatipuss/HTTPIO/README.md

 HTTP IO type and handler for use with the SimpleFunctional library.

 Provides a very basic IO handler for handling HTTP requests.
+Will be extended as needed to handle more complex requests.

+This is powered using [Vapor's HTTP library](https://github.com/vapor/http), which means it is a multi-platform IO handler.
+Linux, Mac, iOS

 ```swift
 public struct HTTPIO: IO {